BboyStatix/wealth-purifier/README.md

 ## Technology
 This project makes use of simple HTML, CSS, JavaScript for the frontend.
 Backend is a simple serverless function written in Python + Flask and deployed on Vercel.

 By default, the hobby plan of Vercel has a serverless function upload size limit of 4.5MB and a timeout of 10s.
-To get around this limitation, I opted to batch files in groups of 5 and make multiple serverless function calls in parallel.
+To get around this limitation, I opted to batch files in groups of n and make multiple serverless function calls in parallel.

 ## Supported bank statements
 Application currently supports the following bank statements